nufuturo-ufcg/NuAppFirewall-catalog/README.md

 # Nu App Firewall Catalog

-This repository contains tools for managing and creating rule catalogs for the Nu App Firewall.
+This repository contains tools for managing and creating rule catalogs for the NuAppFirewall, [available at this repository](https://github.com/nufuturo-ufcg/NuAppFirewall).
 It includes scripts and modules for data analysis, rule mapping, and handling different file formats such as JSON and plist.

 ## Repository Structure